xma711/notebook/programming/java/README.md

 On the other hand, java is compiled not for any physical cpu (os?), but for a virtual machine (called Java Virtual Machine, or JVM).
 This means that the JVM is exactly the extra level that handles the platform compatibilities.
 JVM will be different for different OS, but provides the same interface for java codes to run
-(i.e. in java codes's perspective, the virtual machine offers the same instruction set)
+(i.e. in java codes' perspective, the virtual machine offers the same instruction set)

 inheritance